etruel/wpematico/readme.txt

 You can send your files to [NetMdP](http://www.netmdp.com/wpematico/) or to e-mail etruel@gmail.com

 == Changelog ==
-= 2.0 Jul 20, 2018 =
+= 2.0 Jul 24, 2018 =
 * New major version!
 We're introducing the new Robotico 2.0!
 * Many code improvements.
 Graphics designs and cosmetic changes.
-* Youtube campaign type with options to include/exclude image and descriptions of videos.
+* Preview template for the Youtube campaign types with options to include/exclude image and descriptions of videos.

 = 1.9.4 May 04, 2018 =